 Preheat oven to 325 degrees.
 Line the bottom of the roasting pan with foil for easy cleanup as the glaze can harden quite hard on the bottom of the pan without the layer.
 Line the roasting pan both directions with large pieces of foil so you'll be able to bring it up and over the ham to close.

 Place ham in a large roasting pan with the cut side down, preferably on a metal rack.
 Add the water under the ham.
 Bring the foil up and over the ham and roll it to close the foil around the ham and the water in the bottom.

 Bake the ham for 12-15 minutes per pound of meat.
 For a 10 pound ham this will be 2- 2 1/2 hours.
 Please see the notes if your ham is a different size for how long to bake it.
 Check the temperature of the ham with a meat thermometer.

-About 45 minutes before the ham is finished baking, place the brown sugar, honey, orange juice, ground cinnamon and ground cloves in a medium saucepan.
-Over medium-high heat mix together the ingredients with a whisk.
+About 45 minutes before the ham is finished baking, place the brown sugar, honey, orange juice, ground cinnamon and ground cloves in a small saucepan.
+Over medium heat mix together the ingredients with a whisk.
 Bring the glaze to a simmer, then cook for 1-2 minutes to dissolve all of the sugar.
 Your glaze should be smooth, not gritty when finished.

 About 30 minutes before you expect your ham to be finished cooking, bring the ham out of the oven.
 Usually when the ham reaches an internal temperature of about 120, it's a good time to baste.
 With a brush, baste the outside of the ham with the juicy glaze.
 Then reseal the foil and continue baking until finished.